cleibold/somireward/decoding/Readme.md

-Code for Supplementary Figure 6
+Code and data for analysis in Supplementary Figure 6.